 Considered the bouncing-off point for Chile’s islands and Patagonian fjords, with the Andes mountains featuring as a striking backdrop, Puerto Montt is a great city to visit on your Chilean adventures.

-On the other side of Lake Llanquihue and squished in between Lago Todo Los Santos, is South America’s answer to the iconic Mount Fuji in Japan.
-A very similar-looking volcano, towering over the horizon with a snow-capped peak that looks drawn on, this mountain entices you to get closer, and even hike it if you are up for the challenge, but at the very least take the trip out to stand at the base and photograph it from the bottom.
+Between Lake Llanquihue and Todos Los Santos Lake is South America’s answer to Japan’s Mount Fuji.
+It’s a remarkably similar-looking volcano, dominating the horizon with a white peak that looks almost drawn on.
+With its ethereal presence, Osorno entices you to get closer – and it is hikeable if you are up for the challenge .
+At the very least, you should take the trip to stand at the base and gaze up at this mighty sight.

-The Reloncaví Sound is the body of water that Puerto Montt is lucky enough to be situated on, and is something that is worth giving some time to explore when you are in the city.
-With the south of mainland Chile splitting apart into a range of different-sized islands, peninsulas and bays, this giant inlet eventually empties into the frigid waters farther south, and provides some beautifully-scenic views from a boat, kayak, or if you drive to other coastal towns to enjoy it from a different angle.
+The Reloncaví Sound is the body of water to the south of Puerto Montt.
+With the south of mainland Chile splitting apart into a range of different-sized islands, peninsulas and bays, this huge inlet eventually empties into the frigid waters further south and provides some scenic views from a boat or kayak.
+Ko’KayaK, based in Puerto Varas, offers guided kayaking excursions and equipment rental.